Program Overview

 • 8 weeks of back-up service designed in two-week blocks.

-• 21 weeks of Continuity Clinic (clinics (three to four half-days per week and two half-days of administrative time)
+• 21 weeks of Continuity clinics (three half-days per week and three half-days of research time).

 • 6 weeks of Procedures designed in two-week blocks.